nissan/ReddiReactDotNet/README.md

 ## Default React app behavior and components ##
 React app contained within the `ClientApp` folder was regenerated using `create-react-app` after the original folder was deleted.
 ### Routing via React Router ###
 All routing classes should be placed in the `routes` folder.
+There are two files available for use:
-Routing is handled by `Routes.js` by default and the template renders a `<Page>` visual component as a template of what a page should may look like.
+- Normal routing is handled by `<Routes>` component in the `Routes.js` and is enabled by default and the template renders a `<Page>` visual component as a template of what a rich data page could look like.
+- Secure routing using a series of customized components working with Auth0 is handled by the `SecureRoutes.js` and renders a `<SecurePage>` visual component of what a rich data page requiring authentication for access could look like.
+- **Exception** For the self-contained Auth0 routing, the `routes.js` file is held in the `components\Auth0` folder for simplicity.
 ### Other Integrated Service functions ###
 All other integrated service functions should be placed in the `services` folder.
 Currently these include
 - Logging via `Log.js` which exposes a `log` object passed as `props` to all template React components and deriving from [`structured-log`](https://github.com/structured-log/structured-log)